MAKARD/react-native-toastboard/README.md

 		});
 	}

-	// applies animation to container
+	// applies animation to the container
 	getAnimation() {
 		return {
 			transform: [{ scale: this.value }]